-One of the early signs of pregnancy is sensitive, sore breasts caused by increasing levels of hormones during pregnancy.
+One of the early signs of pregnancy are sensitive, sore breasts caused by increasing levels of hormones during pregnancy.
 The soreness may feel like an exaggerated version of how your breasts feel before your period, and your discomfort should diminish significantly after the first trimester, as your body adjusts to the hormonal changes.

-If you feel tired all of a sudden or even exhausted it could also be the pregnancy sign.
-No one knows for sure what causes early pregnancy fatigue, but could possibly be that rapidly increasing levels of the hormone progesterone are contributing to woman’s sleepiness.
+If you feel tired all of a sudden or even exhausted it could also be a pregnancy sign.
+No one knows for sure what causes early pregnancy fatigue, but it could possibly be that rapidly increasing levels of the hormone progesterone are contributing to a woman’s sleepiness.
 You should start to feel more energetic once you hit your second trimester.
 However, fatigue usually returns late in pregnancy when you are carrying around a lot more weight and some of the common discomforts of pregnancy make it more difficult to get good night’s sleep.

 Some women have a small amount of vaginal bleeding called implantation bleeding, around 11 or 12 days after conception, close to the time you might notice a missed period.
 The bleeding may be caused by the fertilized egg burrowing into the blood-rich lining of the uterus.
 This process starts just six days after fertilization, but as I already said, no one knows that for sure.
 The bleeding is very light, appearing as red spotting or pink or reddish-brown staining, and lasts only a day or two.
 You should let your practitioner know if you notice any bleeding or spotting, particularly if it is accompanied by pain since this can be a sign of an ectopic pregnancy.